rbdixon/coastermelt/README.md

        0: 7e 4d 65 53 60 31 34 20 76 2e 30 33              ~MeS`14 v.03
 ```

 But hooray!
-Now if you have IPython, you can start the interactive shell:
+Now if you have IPython, you can start the interactive shell.
+For more about what you can do with it, take a look at the [shell recipe book](https://github.com/scanlime/coastermelt/blob/master/doc/cmshell-recipes.txt).

 ```
 cylindroid:backdoor micah$ ./cmshell.py